Music and Sappyfest-inspired Zines

 2020

-A zine that appears on occasion during Sappyfest, the Sappy Post has evolved and changed greatly form year to year.
-Maybe you heard of it as the Rag & Review, Scraps of Time or Telegraphic, either way, these publications serve to document the festival through art and writing.
-The Sappy Post was inspired by the inimitable Sappy Times, created by Sean Micheals to “collect my thoughts on all the marvels I heard” each Sappyfest.
-Micheal would stay up all night preparing the Times, and have it available at sunrise each day of the festival.
+A zine that appears on occasion during SappyFest, The Sappy Post has evolved and changed greatly from year to year.
+Maybe you knew it as The Rag & Review, Scraps of Time, or Telegraphic—either way, these publications serve to document the festival through art and writing.
+The Sappy Post was inspired by the inimitable Sappy Times, created by Sean Michaels to “collect my thoughts on all the marvels I heard” each SappyFest.
+Michaels would stay up all night preparing The Times and have it available at sunrise each day of the festival.

-Capturing the festival and impressionistic memories the Sappy Post creates an “ad hoc memory bloc”.
+Capturing the festival and impressionistic memories, The Sappy Post creates an “ad hoc memory bloc.”

-This issue is a retrospective of the Sappy Post, including contributions from nearly every previous contributor, as well as an essay by Geordie Miller, and an interview with Sean Michaels.
+This issue is a retrospective of The Sappy Post, including contributions from nearly every previous contributor, as well as an essay by Geordie Miller and an interview with Sean Michaels.

 Tori Weldon